gepolv/gepolv.github.io/_posts/2016-06-21-a-damn-simple-webpack-tutorial.md

 ```
 npm install babel-loader babel-core babel-preset-es2015 babel-preset-react --save-dev
 ```
-If you have not heard of babel, see the [link](https://babeljs.io/blog/2015/10/31/setting-up-babel-6).

 Now you can simply issue `webpack` on the terminal and a 'bundle.js' will be generated.

 **webpack the impatient**